saif1902/Azure-Data-Engineering-Project/README.md

 # Azure-Data-Engineering-Project
-End-to-end data engineering project with Azure.
+This is an example use case of a Real time End-to-end data engineering project with Azure.
+The project follows the following steps:
+1) Data coming into Amazon S3 location from external resource is moved to blob container using Azure data factory pipeline.
+2) Mount the transmitted data to databricks
+3) Conduct analysis using SparkSQL.